jwcalder/MSTAR-Active-Learning/README.md

 3. Define labeled set of points, ``train_ind``
 4. Run graph-based SSL via the methods of [GraphLearning package](https://github.com/jwcalder/GraphLearning.git)

 Active learning then improves the performance of the chosen graph-based SSL method by selecting informative points in iterative feedback loop, called the "Active Learning Process".
-This process alternates between (1) computing graph-based SSL classifier given __current__ labeled data and (2) selecting new points to "hand-label" via the use of an ``acquistion function``.
+This process alternates between (1) computing graph-based SSL classifier given __current__ labeled data and (2) selecting new points to "hand-label" via the use of an **acquistion function**.

 For the acquisition functions used herein, we use a proxy graph-based model that uses the geometric information contained in the first ``M`` eigenvalues and eigenvectors of the positive semi-definite graph Laplacian matrix used in graph-based methods.
 The properties of this proxy model are more efficient to compute to allow us to make faster decisions of points to label in the active learning process.
 The acquisition functions implemented herein are:
 * ``uncertainty``: Uncertainty sampling, with a variety of uncertainty measures implemented (``largest_margin``, ``norm``, ``least_confidence``, ``entropy``, ``smallest_margin``)
 * ``vopt``: VOpt, variance minimization adaptation of [Ji and Han (2012)](https://proceedings.mlr.press/v22/ji12.html)
 * ``mc``: Model Change of [Miller and Bertozzi (2021)](https://arxiv.org/abs/2110.07739)
 * ``mcvopt``: Novel combination of Model Change and VOpt acquisition functions

+__Note: Can change which acquisition functions are run in the test by changing the variable ``METHODS`` hard-coded into the ``mstar_run_al.py`` script located on line 25.__

 # CNN and VAE Representation Tests